gis-ops/routingpy/CONTRIBUTING.md

 # Contribution Guidelines

 Thanks for considering to make a contribution to the vast landscape of routing engine APIs.
-We'd be really happy to eventually be able to cover all remote routing API's, but have to rely on community contributions as this is a big task.
+We'd be really happy to eventually be able to cover all remote open source routing API's, but have to rely on community contributions as this is a big task.

+> Note: when this project first came about, the goal was to support commercial and open source APIs.
+This has since changed and we only focus on the open source ones these days, eventually phasing out the commercial ones as they grow stale.

 ## Table of Contents